seajdavi/Personal-Projects/README.md

 <br>*This downloads the webpage the data comes from and saves it as a file called playoff-goals*</p>

 <h3>Song Hangman</h3>
-<p>A text based game similar to hangman that selects a random song from your iTunes library for the player to guess.
+<p>A simple game similar to hangman that selects a random song from your iTunes library for the player to guess.
 In order for it to work, you have to change 2 things in the code:</p>
 <ol>
 <li>Assign the variable called path at the top of the file to the location of your iTunes music folder.</li>
-<li>Call the function SongAdder with any artist in your iTunes library that you want included in the game.
-This is at the bottom of the file in the function called Initialize.</li>
+<li>Call the function song_adder with any artist in your iTunes library that you want included in the game.
+This is at the bottom of the file in the function called create_song_dict.</li>
 </ol>

 <h3>Stocks</h3>